 This section is non-normative.

 The Policy documents are typically owned and created by the ecosystem manager.
-They need to be handled securely to protect their integrity.
-The ecosystem manager shall securely provision them to the access token servers in the access control ecosystem.
+They MUST be handled securely to protect their integrity.
+The ecosystem manager SHALL securely provision them to the access token servers in the access control ecosystem.

 Purpose List